 Pursuing the use of renewable energy sources is also important, particularly for recycled production, for which natural gas tends to be employed because biomass by-products are not readily available.
 Other options include producing low-temperature heat from heat pumps, solar thermal energy or biogas.

-Final energy demand in pulp and paper in the Sustainable Development Scenario, 2000-2030
+Final energy demand in pulp and paper in the Net Zero Scenario, 2010-2030

 Reducing energy use by the pulp and paper industry will require greater recycling and waste heat recovery

-Final energy use in pulp and paper grew by an average 0.3% annually during 2000-18, while paper and paperboard output increased 0.3% per year, demonstrating a decoupling of growth in energy consumption from growth in production.
-In the Net Zero Emissions by 2050 Scenario, energy use increases 0.5% per year to 2030 but annual paper and paperboard production expands 1.2%.
+Final energy use in pulp and paper grew an average 0.1% annually during 2010-2019, while paper and paperboard output increased 0.3% per year, demonstrating a decoupling of growth in energy consumption from growth in production.
+In the Net Zero Emissions by 2050 Scenario, energy use increases 0.5% per year to 2030 while annual paper and paperboard production expands 1.5%.
 This situation will necessitate greater recycling, as recycled production requires considerably less energy.
 Using a higher share of bioenergy and adopting waste heat recovery technologies will also be important to align with the Net Zero Emissions by 2050 trajectory.